 Malaga Christmas lights are one of the highlights of the festive period particularly those in Calle Larios (picture below) and are world famous for their spectacular light and sound show.
 But the burning question is when are they turned on?

-In 2019, Malaga Christmas lights will probably be switched on on Friday 29 November at 7pm.
-We will confirm the exact date when it’s published.
-Bookmark this page for updates.
+In 2019, Malaga Christmas lights will be switched on on Friday 29 November at 7pm.
 The event takes places with a huge street party in Calle Larios.
 Some 10,000 light beams will be handed out to spectators who can watch the first light and sound show, followed afterwards by a concert in Plaza de la Constitución.
 This is one of the biggest events in Malaga and crowds of people turn out.
 If you want to enjoy the lights with fewer people, visit during the week.

 The video below gives you a great idea of the display on Calle Larios (although not as good as seeing it for yourself!).